top of page

 When I started filming the video for this blog post, I noticed nearly 1,000 names on my Following List.

 For many, that number might not seem like much.
-However, as I scrolled through the list, I had many extended family members who I am not actively researching or interested in at this time.
+However, as I scrolled through the list, I had many extended family members I was not actively researching or interested in.

 As I strive to be more focused and organized in my genealogy research, I often downsize my large family trees on other websites and my genealogy software program.
 Therefore, I knew I needed to shrink this list as well.

-Now my list contains 408 names.
-These are the individuals I want to know as soon as another researcher adds to or edits their profiles.
+My list now contains 408 names.
+I want to know these individuals when another researcher adds to or edits their profiles.

 Please don't try to follow that many.